bennieboj/BlishHud-Mounts/README.md

 The following actions are usable in-game when in combat:
 - For both [Skyscale](https://wiki.guildwars2.com/wiki/Skyscale_(skill)) and [Skyscale mastery](https://wiki.guildwars2.com/wiki/Skyscale_(mastery_skill)) when the  [Combat Launch Mastery](https://wiki.guildwars2.com/wiki/Combat_Launch) is unlocked.
   - The game launches you in the air for both these skills when you're in combat, see "Mechanics": [Skyscale mastery](https://wiki.guildwars2.com/wiki/Skyscale_(mastery_skill)).
+  - If you don't want to use this combat launch mastery for skyscale you can disable the "Combat Launch mastery unlocked" setting.
 - Unmount

 ##### Combat Launch